bart4223/Grids/README.md

 History
 =======

-    25.05.2015  Select all and move all selected points via ALT
+    25.05.2015  Select all and move all selected points via ALT 26.07.2017  Octree color quantization support